Sound Transit ‘Red Line’ controversy cancels new ‘Tacoma Link’ light-rail name

 Lingering resentment over the practice and the term resurfaced in Tacoma in 2017 when a local environmental group, RedLine Tacoma, was criticized for its refusal to change its name.
 The group relented after community pressure was applied.
 Members now call themselves Redefine Tacoma.

 The change back to Tacoma and Seattle Link might not mean much for passengers.
-They are the agency’s only two light rail lines, and they do not intersect.
+They are the agency’s only two light-rail lines, and they do not intersect.

 The agency will propose a new name for the Red Line in 2020.
 Until then, the two lines will wear Tacoma Link and (Seattle) Link name tags.